Liuhaixv/running_with_rifles_hack/README.md

 3.God view camera, enable it with INSERT key, adjust camera height with PageUp and PageDown keys.

+# Patch in release
+### Usage
+> Replace the .exe file in game's folder

+1.Removed checksum of local resource

+2.Removed debugmode check

 # Preview Video
 click to watch on Youtube